philip2003/Getting-and-cleaning-data/README.md

 activity and each subject.

 ## Solution steps:
-1. Clone/copy repo
+1. Clone repo
-2. Download data
+2. Download assignement data
 3. Copy data to the cloned repo
 4. Set working directory to repo root
 5. Run analysis